 Are emotions controllable?

-So how can we be authentic and not simply a brainwashed followers of social expectations and rules?
-I came closer to that answer in the conversations and interviews with inmates both while they were in prison, and after they were released.
+So, how can we be authentic and not simply brainwash followers of social expectations and rules?
+I came closer to that answer in the conversations and interviews with inmates while in prison and after being released.

-What I discovered is that aligning oneself with social expectations is not just a matter of following rules, it is also an active survival choice.
+What I discovered is that aligning oneself with social expectations is not just a matter of following rules.
+It is also an active survival choice.
 A choice, it soon became obvious, that many of the prisoners quickly made!
-And, most interestingly, there was an awareness among them of making specific choices and this conscious awareness can readily be described as freedom.
-In other words, it was a sense of self which many inmates were describing and that sense included the choice of how they wanted to feel.
+And most interestingly, there was an awareness among them of making specific choices, and this conscious awareness can readily be described as freedom.
+In other words, it was a sense of self that many inmates described, including the choice of how they wanted to feel.

-What was really significant was that the prisoners were unknowingly separating their emotions from their feelings in the course of this survival mode.
-They were quite deliberately stopping themselves from acting in the way their conditioning would have previously determined and instead were adopting a response which they felt was more likely to enable them to survive in prison mode.
+What was significant was that the prisoners were unknowingly separating their emotions from their feelings in the course of this survival mode.
+They were quite deliberately stopping themselves from acting in the way their conditioning would have previously determined.
+Instead, they were adopting a response that they felt was more likely to enable them to survive in prison mode.

 What are emotions?

 Emotions are simply chemical reactions.
-They are automatic events stimulated by outside occurrences which produce energy moving through our bodies and are part of what it means to have a human experience.
+They are automatic events stimulated by outside occurrences that produce energy moving through our bodies and are part of what it means to have a human experience.

 What are feelings?

-Feelings are the interpretation of what we are experiencing from emotions: interpretations which are very much influenced by our social, and cultural upbringing, as well as our past, our individual experiences and our memories.
+Feelings are the interpretation of what we are experiencing from emotions: interpretations that are very much influenced by our social and cultural upbringing, as well as our past, our individual experiences, and our memories.
 (More on this subject in: The critical difference between emotions and feelings.)

 The beginning of finding the true authentic self.

 I started my research by exploring the emotional effects of yoga on male prisoners.
-I quickly, however, came across a dilemma that many inmates faced and which then became the focus of my work: prisoners having to make a conscious choice to show aggression purely to survive.
+I quickly, however, came across a dilemma that many inmates faced, which then became the focus of my work: prisoners having to make a conscious choice to show aggression purely to survive.

-And, this type of dilemma is something that most of us are only too familiar with.
+Most of us are only too familiar with this type of dilemma.
 It doesn’t have to be the prison.
-Neither does it have to be anger, but how often do you fake one emotion when in reality, you don’t agree with anything that is happening around you?
+Neither does it have to be anger, but how often do you fake one emotion when you don’t agree with anything happening around you?
 A good example is the unfortunate experience of postpartum depression.
 Where society expects you to be filled with gratitude and joy because of your newborn child.
-While in reality, many fresh mothers often are enduring a very different set of experiences.
-(Sidenote, I question whether postpartum depression is a psychological issue but feel instead that it should be a sociological issue.
+In reality, many fresh mothers often endure a very different set of experiences.
+(Sidenote: I question whether postpartum depression is a psychological issue but feel instead that it should be a sociological issue.
 Social expectations easily overwhelm first-time moms who may be perfectly capable of coping if only society would give them the leeway to leave them alone to make their own decisions!)

 The power of emotional awareness.

 Let’s get to the key element of being authentic.
-Paul Eckman, emotion psychologist, states that there are seven primary emotions: fear, anger, joy, contentment, sadness, surprise, and disgust.
+Paul Eckman, an emotion psychologist, states seven primary emotions: fear, anger, joy, contentment, sadness, surprise, and disgust.

 As stated above, feelings are our responses to the chemical reactions of emotions based on our social and cultural upbringing.
 To prevent the internalization of experiences as a reflection of who you are, it is important to recognize the difference between emotions and feelings by creating space between them.
 This space can be created, with what I coined in my PhD, “I feel, but I am not allowed to, so I don’t!
 The Story of Emotions and Masculinity in South African Prison” as the 3 E’s“: Experience, Evaluate and Express.